Saturday, October 26, 2019

 10-23-17 PWM

-Major side sill and bolster work is in the early stage.
+Major side sill and bolster work is in the early stages of work.

 The bolster will be removed, assessed, repaired, pieces